Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/nullboot_upgrade_issue_112224/Recover CVM from nullboot upgrade bug.md

 ### Get the recovery key

+To obtain a recovery key and unblock the VM boot, please follow the steps outlined below.
+Additional instructions on how to recover from the incorrectly installed nullboot package are currently under investigation and will be provided once available.
+(Please note: at this time, any updates or reinstallation of the existing nullboot package will fail.)

 <strong>VMGSOnly</strong> CVMs may skip this section since no recovery key is required to boot.

 For <strong>PMK</strong> and <strong>CMK</strong>, there is separate guidance later depending on your encryption type.